Margaret Hamilton (actress): Radio, television, and stage career

 In 1973, Hamilton produced the stage production of An Evening with the Bourgeoisie.
 Her other mid-1970s stage productions, as the producer, were The Three Sisters and House Party.

 Personal life

-She married Paul Boynton Meserve on June 13, 1931, and made her debut on the New York City stage the following year.
+Hamilton married Paul Boynton Meserve on June 13, 1931, and made her debut on the New York City stage in 1932.
 While her acting career developed, her marriage began to fail; the couple divorced in 1938.
-They had one son, Hamilton Wadsworth Meserve, whom she raised on her own.
-She had three grandchildren, Christopher, Scott, and Margaret.
-Hamilton never remarried.
+Their separation was publicized, with Hamilton accusing Meserve of physical abuse, including him hitting her and punching her in the face.
+These allegations were corroborated by the couple's housekeeper, who sued Meserve after alleging he physically attacked her.
+They had one son, Hamilton "Tony" Wadsworth Meserve, whom she raised on her own after getting sole custody.
+Hamilton had three grandchildren, Christopher, Scott, and Margaret.
+She never remarried.
+Bruce Vilanch, who worked with her later in life, stated that she told him she identified as a lesbian.

-Hamilton remained a lifelong friend of The Wizard of Oz castmate Ray Bolger (the scarecrow).
-Hamilton was a regular parishioner of the Presbyterian church.
-A Republican, she supported the campaign of Dwight Eisenhower during the 1952 presidential election.